kevin-crook-ucb/ucb_w205_crook_supplement/2019_Summer/synch_session_commands/synch_09_web_api_raw.md

 openssl s_client -connect api.wheretheiss.at:443
 ```

-you can try commands like these.  since they run multiple domains on the same ip address, we need to add a header with the specific domain:
+you can try commands like these.  since they use SNI to run multiple hosts on the same ip address, we need to add a header with the specific host:

 ```
 GET /v1/satellites HTTP/1.1